cert-manager/approver-policy/README.md

 the request omits an allowed attribute, but will _deny_ the request if it contains an attribute which is _not_ present in the allowed block.

+An allowed attribute can be marked as `required`, which if true, will enforce that the attribute has been defined in the request.
+The `required` field is not available for `isCA` or `usages`.

 In the following CertificateRequestPolicy, a request will be permitted if it does not request a DNS name, requests the DNS name "example.com", but will be denied when requesting "bar.example.com".